 Like with all surgical procedures, there are some risks involved.
 Talk to your doctor about the possible risks so that together you can decide if surgery is the best treatment option for you.
 Possible side effects of vascular surgery include:

 - Bad or Allergic Reaction to Drugs/Anesthesia

 - Blood Pressure Alterations

 - Improper Healing/Graft Failure

-Pain medication, anticoagulants, and antibiotics are typically sent home with the patient.
-Leg inflammation should be expected for about a month after the procedure.
+Pain medication and anticoagulants are typically sent home with the patient.
+Leg swelling should be expected after the procedure and may last for several months.
 Doctors highly recommend that the necessary life changes (diet, exercise regimen, etc.) are made to prevent the disease from reoccuring.